Synerty/synerty-peek/docs/development/learn_plugin_development/LearnPluginDevelopment_AddMobile.rst

 The mobile service is for the users.
 It's the interface designed for mobile devices.

-The Mobile service is known as the "frontend" in web terminology.
+The Mobile service is part of the "frontend" in web terminology.
 The backend for the Mobile service is the Client service.

 The Peek Mobile Service has two builds, a